slackapi/java-slack-sdk/docs/guides/app-distribution.md

 String awsS3BucketName = "YOUR_OWN_BUCKET_NAME_HERE";

 InstallationService installationService = new AmazonS3InstallationService(awsS3BucketName);
-// Set true if you'd like to store every single instllation as a different record installationService.setHistoricalDataEnabled(true);
+// Set true if you'd like to store every single installation as a different record installationService.setHistoricalDataEnabled(true);

 // apiApp uses only InstallationService to access stored tokens